Bolivia–Venezuela relations: Defense area

 That same year, one of the "Alouette III" helicopters crashed on 28 June 2008 in the Molle Molle area in the south of the city of Cochabamba.
 In the accident, four Bolivian soldiers and one Venezuelan were killed.
-The Bolivian opposition of that time harshly criticized the government of Evo Morales for receiving old helicopters in poor condition, since the crashed helicopter was manufactured in 1972, and by 2007 it was more than 35 years old.
+At the time, the Bolivian opposition harshly criticized the government of Evo Morales for receiving old helicopters in poor condition, since the crashed helicopter was manufactured in 1972 and, by 2007, was more than 35 years old.
 In turn, the Venezuelan embassy in Bolivia indicated that Venezuela would not donate defective helicopters where the lives of Venezuelan military personnel would also be put at risk.
-In the face of the national scandal, President Evo Morales Ayma limited himself to asking the FAB for a detailed report and a detailed description of the plane crash, in order to take new measures.
+In the face of the national scandal, President Evo Morales Ayma limited himself to asking the FAB for a detailed report and a detailed description of the plane crash, to take new measures.